phil-barto/frontend/README.md

 ## Local Development

 This repo supports somewhat local development.
 While the frontend and backend can be deployed locally, you **must** have a supabase deployed postgres DB.
 See below for specific instructions on how to deploy and access the app.
+The URL also has to be changed from the RENDER URl to `http://localhost:8080`

 Prerequisites: